 Management and Treatment of Lung Cancer

-3 important questions need to be addressed before one can start treating lung cancer.
-These questions are focused to determine the stage and histology of the disease to ultimately fathom the fact that whether the tumor is curable or not.
+Three important questions need to be addressed before one can start treating lung cancer.
+These questions are focused to determine the stage and histology of the disease, which will indicate whether the tumor is curable or not.

-Blood tests are also required like Fbc, U+E and LFT.
+Blood tests are also required, such as Fbc, U+E, and LFT.
 One should look for raised ALP to rule out liver and bone metastases.
 Paraneoplastic syndromes and fitness for therapy are also related to these tests.

-Selected patients according to the clinical presentation should have a neck USG.
-It has a role in case of palpable cervical nodes.
-A bone scan helps in identifying bone metastases and during a Spinal MRI one should be wary of vertebral metastases or potential cord lesion.
-Also, a PET scan helps in pre-operative assessment.
-A Pleural tap helps in evaluating pleural effusion.
+According to the clinical presentation, selected patients should have a neck USG in case of palpable cervical nodes.
+A bone scan helps in identifying bone metastases.
+During a spinal MRI, one should be wary of vertebral metastases or potential cord lesions to evaluate spinal cord compression.
+Also, a PET scan helps with a pre-operative assessment.
+A pleural tap helps with evaluating pleural effusion.

-To obtain a histological diagnosis; there are many methods of biopsy available.
-One tends to use the least invasive and maximally safe option.
-Often distal and safer lesions outside lung are typically biopsied.
-Mediastinal nodes are important for deciding on whether curative treatment is possible.
+To obtain a histological diagnosis, there are many biopsy methods available.
+The least invasive and maximally safe option is recommended.
+Distal and safer lesions outside the lung are typically biopsied.
+Mediastinal nodes are important for deciding whether curative treatment is possible.

-The potential biopsy methods depending on the target lesion can be summarized as follows:
+The potential biopsy methods depending on the target lesion are: